cormullion/Thebes.jl/docs/src/basics.md

 # The basics

-Thebes.jl is a small package that adds some simple 3D features to Luxor.jl, a vector-graphics package for graphics workers who like to automate their work with Julia.
+Thebes.jl is a small package that adds some simple 3D features to [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl) (a vector-graphics package for graphics workers who like to automate their work with Julia).

 !!! warning